tempertemper/www.tempertemper.net/src/site/resources/2012-11-03--disability-on-the-web.md

 ---
 title: Disability on the web
 intro: |
     Just like in 'real' life, your visitors come in all shapes and sizes.
-Inclusivity is—rightly—front and centre for businesses these days.
+Inclusivity is---rightly---front and centre for businesses these days.
 date: 2012-11-03
 tags:
     - Accessibility
 ---

 Just like in 'real' life, your visitors come in all shapes and sizes.
-Inclusivity is—rightly—front and centre for businesses these days.
+Inclusivity is---rightly---front and centre for businesses these days.

 There are a couple of takes on this when it comes to the web: